-Fourteen Navy football players gave back to the community by appearing at the Outer Annapolis Recreation and Sports Football Camp.
-The players gave individual instruction to the campers on football fundamentals and handed out and signed 2011 Navy football posters.
+More than 30 Navy football players gave back to the community by appearing at the Outer Annapolis Recreation and Sports Football Camp.
+The players gave individual instruction to the campers on football fundamentals and handed out and signed Navy football posters.

 Head coach Carin Gabarra and members of the women's soccer team participated in the American Red Cross' "Holiday Mail for Heroes" program in December.
 The event was organized through the Athletes for Hope organization, of which Gabarra is a member.
 The team traveled to the Annapolis Boys & Girls Club where it assisted area youth in writing and decorating over 50 holiday cards to mail to active-duty servicemen and women stationed around the world.

 In March, the Mids held a free soccer clinic at Washington, D.C.'s Excel Academy and also spoke to a group of 40 boys and girls from the KIPP NYC College Prep High School at the Naval Academy.
 At the Excel Academy, the team split the kindergarten and first-grade children into a number of groups and focused on teaching different techniques and also held a scrimmage.
 In speaking to the students from the KIPP school, the Mids stressed the values of college athletics and properly preparing for college while in high school.